cap-js/notifications/README.md

 ### Authentication Identifier

 Depending on your Work Zone Notifications configuration, set `cds.env.requires.notifications.authenticationIdentifier` to `UserID` if the authenciation identifier in Work Zone is set to `User ID`.
 Notifications are then published with Recipient Key `GlobalUserId` instead of `RecipientId`.
 If not set, `RecipientId` is used.
+Note, that in order for E-Mail Notifications to be sent for notifications published with a User ID, a destination to the IDS needs to be configured for the lookup of the corresponding email address.

 For the Work Zone Authentication Identifier configuration details refer to: [Work Zone Subaccount Settings](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/subaccount-settings)